 For image/post scanning, the loaded model and local server must support image input.
 Text-only local models can still help with text claims, but they cannot fully understand screenshots, charts, or memes.

 Search is separate from the AI provider.
-Use Your Browser for no-key search, or configure a search provider under Settings → Search.
+Use Your Browser for no-key search, or configure a provider under Settings > Search engine.

 Use Search when you want source-backed evidence.
 Use Search in English when the source content is in a language with fewer fact-checking results; FactLens translates the search query before retrieving evidence.

-Clear History removes local session data.
-Signing out clears local account session information, and uninstalling removes extension-managed local storage through Chrome.
+Clear History removes local session history.
+Console supports export, retention settings, stopping future Pro uploads, and clearing synchronized history without removing workflows or account configuration.
+Signing out removes the local account session, and uninstalling removes extension-managed storage through Chrome.

 Improve speech detection in soundtrack-heavy videos, intros, edits, clips, livestreams, and commentary formats.
 The goal is to reduce noise from music and background audio so FactLens focuses on spoken claims.